Maximize success with small business B2B lead management strategies

 Automation potential

-Consider automation as guardrails for your workflow.
-You can direct new demo requests to the appropriate sales rep, initiate welcome sequences for new leads, and schedule automatic reminders for deals that have gone stale.
-In a small team, this stops leads from languishing for days.
+Think of automation as guardrails for your workflow.
+It can route new demo requests to the right rep, trigger welcome sequences for new leads, and create reminders for deals that have gone stale.
+In a small team, that stops leads from sitting untouched for days.

 Lead scoring and nurturing should be straightforward enough that you can handle it yourself.
 For instance, give points for website visits and email clicks, deduct points for inactivity, and generate a “sales-ready” threshold that notifies a rep via email or chat when it is hit.